stellarboymihir/Bynry-Inc.-Mobile-Developer-Intern-Case-Study-Mihir/README.md

 - You can Log out of th screen.
 - We can use Forgot Password.
 - If not having an account then we can Sign Up.
+- Added new features in DashboardScreen implemented transaction history page.
 - This was all about the CaseStudy.